raquelneia/raquelneia/README.md

 - 🏳️‍🌈 She/Her

-- 🇧🇷  Undergraduate student in Biomedicine at Universidade Federal Fluminense (UFF) from Rio de Janeiro, Brazil
+- 🇧🇷  Biomedicine undergraduate student at Universidade Federal Fluminense (UFF) from Rio de Janeiro, Brazil

 - 🧬🔬 I’m interest in Bioinformatics and Data Science applied to Genomics